Concrete Home

 Sizes

-interior wall/ceiling various sizesBoth blocks and panels are available.
+AAC_interiorBoth blocks and panels are available.
 Blocks are stacked similarly to conventional masonry, but with a thin-bed mortar, and panels are stood vertically, spanning full-story heights.
 For structural needs, grouted, reinforced cells and beams are placed within the wall section.
 (Concave depressions along vertical edges can create a cylindrical core between 2 adjacent panels.)
-For usual applications, a vertical cell is placed at corners, on either side of openings, and at 6- to 8-ft spacings along a wall.
-AAC averages about 37 pcf (lbs per cu ft), so blocks can be placed by hand, but panels, because of their size, usually require a small crane or other piece of equipment.
+For usual applications, a vertical cell is placed at corners, on either side of openings, and at 6- to 8-foot spacings along a wall.
+AAC averages about 37 pounds per cubic foot (pcf), so blocks can be placed by hand, but panels, because of their size, usually require a small crane or other piece of equipment.

-• U-shaped bond beam or lintel blocks are available in thicknesses of 8, 10, and 12 in.
+• U-shaped bond beam or lintel blocks are available in thicknesses of 8, 10, and 12 inches.

-• Cored blocks available for creating vertical reinforced grouted cells
+• Cored blocks available for creating vertical reinforced grout cells.

 Installation, Connections, and Finishes

-Due to the similarity to traditional concrete masonry, AAC units (block) can be easily installed by concrete masons.
+Due to the similarity to traditional concrete masonry, autoclaved aerated concrete units (block) can be easily installed by concrete masons.
 Sometimes, carpenters get involved in installation.
 Panels are heavier due to their size and require the use of a crane for placement.
-Manufacturers offer training seminars, and it’s usually adequate to have 1 or 2 knowledgeable installers on small projects.
+Manufacturers offer training seminars, and it’s usually adequate to have one or two knowledgeable installers on small projects.
 Depending on the type of finish selected, they can be directly adhered or mechanically attached to the face of AAC.

-• braced partition wallFirst course is laid and leveled.
-Blocks are stacked together with thin-bed mortar in a running bond with a minimum of 6-in. overlap.
+• AAC_wallsFirst course is laid and leveled.
+Blocks are stacked together with a thin-bed mortar in a running bond with a minimum of 6-inch overlap.

 • Walls are plumbed, leveled, and squared with a rubber mallet.